dev-futurify/cryptocities/docs/development/thoughts.md

     - collectionAddress - The address of the vendor's collection
     - contractAddress - The address of the NFT contract
 Q: collectionAddress and contractAddress can be the same?

+13. calculation of CPI and IR - https://www.investopedia.com/terms/c/consumerpriceindex.asp with new category (only 8 category w/ enum)